-We first look at the experiments with weak winds in the lower stratosphere.
+We first look at the experiments of Set 1.
 The final state zonal wind field of experiment $TS{>25}$ (Figure 10c) does not show any substantial deviation from experiment T, indicating that winds in the middle and upper stratosphere have virtually no influence on the life cycle.
-Experiment $TS{<10}$ , with superimposed winds confined to the troposphere, shows a dipole pattern, which could potentially be attributed to the projection of the wind modification on e.g., the increase in tropospheric jet magnitude or the vertical shear, also further discussed in Section 5.
+Experiment $TS{<10}$ , with superimposed winds confined to the troposphere, shows a dipole pattern, which could potentially be attributed to the projection of the wind modification on e.g., the increase in tropospheric jet magnitude or the vertical shear, also further discusses in Section 5.
 However, also note that the superimposed winds of the stratospheric jet do not abruptly vanish at the given cut-off height (e.g., above 10 km for $TS{<10}$ ), but follow a smooth transition over the course of about 4 km and therefore still reach into the lower stratosphere region.

-The experiments with strong winds in the lower stratosphere (bottom panel of Figure 10) do all show a clear dipole structure in the anomaly field, centred around about $60^{\circ}$ latitude.
-Note in particular the strong signal of experiment $TS{<25}$ , where the superimposed winds are confined to the troposphere and lower stratosphere, further suggesting the winds in the middle and upper troposphere have no significant contribution in causing the observed jet shift.
-Experiment $TS{>10}$ , including a stratospheric jet that reaches into the lower stratosphere but does not reach far into the troposphere, also shows a clear dipole pattern in zonal wind anomaly.
-In particular compare experiments $TS{>10}$ and $TS{>25}$ , as well as $TS{<25}$ and $TS{<10}$ : in both cases the jet shift signal increases in strength when the superimposed stratospheric jet reaches into the lower stratosphere (10 km to 25 km), compared to when it does not.
-The significance of the lower stratospheric wind anomalies is discussed further in Section 5.
+The experiments of Set 2 (bottom panel of Figure 10) do all show a clear dipole structure in the anomaly field, centred around about $60^{\circ}$ latitude.
+Note in particular the strong signal of experiment TS<25, where the superimposed winds are confined to the troposphere and lower stratosphere, further suggesting the winds in the middle and upper troposphere to have no significant contribution in causing the observed jet shift.
+Experiment TS>10, including a stratospheric jet that reaches into the lower stratosphere but does reach not far into the troposphere, also shows a clear dipole pattern in zonal wind anomaly.
+In particular compare experiments $TS{>10}$ and $TS{>25}$ , as well as $TS{<25}$ and $TS{<10}$ : in both cases does the jet shift signal increase in strength when the superimposed stratospheric jet reaches into the lower stratosphere (10 km to 25 km), compared to when it does not.
+The significance of the lower stratospheric wind anomalies are discussed further in Section 5.